ubports/docs.ubports.com/userguide/install.rst

 .. note::

     This is more or less uncharted territory.
-If your devices manufacturer does not want you to install an alternative operating system, there's not a lot we can do about it.
+If your device's manufacturer does not want you to install an alternative operating system, there's not a lot we can do about it.
 The instructions below should only be followed by experienced users.
 While we appreciate that lots of people want to use our OS, flashing a device with OEM tools shouldn't be done without a bit of know-how and plenty of research.

 Meizu devices are pretty much stuck on Flyme.
 While the MX4 can be flashed successfully in some cases, the Pro5 is Exynos-based and has its own headaches.